thiruboy1/mydevops/kubernetes/kube notes.md

   ## Daemone Sets
-    Daemone set will make sure that service is running on all nodes A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
-As nodes are added to the cluster, Pods are added to them.
+    Daemone set will make sure that service is running on all nodes A DaemonSet ensures that on copy pos runs on  all nodes in cluster, As nodes are added to the cluster, Pods are added to them.
 As nodes are removed from the cluster, those Pods are garbage collected.
 Deleting a DaemonSet will clean up the Pods it created

             apiVersion: apps/v1
             kind: DaemonSet